 The College helps students organize sporting events.
 Participation in club sports requires minimum GPA and other requirements.
-Please contact Ms. Prisca Lugay for additional information at plugay@auacas.net.
+Please contact Ms. Ann-Marie Liverpool for additional information at aliverpool@auacas.net.

 HOLIDAYS

 The American University of Antigua College of Arts and Sciences is a non-sectarian secular institution.
 The official holidays of the nation hosting the campus are the only holidays that may be recognized.